 - 1. All applicant files should come from the OA contractor to the center records department where the applicant file review process begins.
 The records department is the gatekeeper of all applicant files.
 The records department should document the location of every applicant file, how long the file has been on center, who the file was sent to, and how long the file has been with a particular department or staff person.
 For those files sent to the Regional Office for review, the records department should document the date the file was sent, to whom it was sent, and the final disposition of the record. - 2.
 The file must be processed within 30 calendar days from receipt by center. - 3.
 The procedure must require that all files be forwarded to the HWM or his or her designee for a health documentation review and initial direct threat review, as described below. - 4.
 The procedure will require, in cases where an applicant requests reasonable accommodation or information/documentation in the applicant file indicates accommodation may be necessary, that the applicant is engaged in an interactive process to determine reasonable accommodation needs (see Appendix 605) prior to assigning the applicant a start date. - 5.
-If the applicant withdraws his or her application or chooses not to enroll, all supporting documentation, including all medical, health, and disabilityrelated documentation, must be returned to the AC.
+If the applicant withdraws his or her application or chooses not to enroll, all supporting documentation, including all medical, health, and disability-

+- related documentation, must be returned to the AC.
 Medical, health, and disability-related documentation must be returned to the AC by being placed in a sealed envelope by a person who is authorized to have access to that information, and included with the rest of the information about the applicant.
-See Appendix 607.

-- 6. Centers can only recommend denial of enrollment because of direct threat, new information demonstrating that the applicant does not meet one of the EAR, or if the center cannot meet the health-care needs of the applicant.
-The AC must contact the applicant to explain why his or her application has been recommended for denial.
-This contact must be documented, and a written explanation of denial must be provided to the applicant (see Appendix 104), along with an explanation of the applicant's rights to appeal and to file a discrimination complaint, as described in Section 1.2.
+See Appendix 607. - 6.
+Centers can only recommend denial of enrollment because of direct threat, new information demonstrating that the applicant does not meet one of the EAR, or if the center cannot meet the health-care needs of the applicant.
+All files that are recommended for denial by the center must be forwarded to the Regional Office for final disposition.
 Centers must follow the appropriate regional procedure for preparing and submitting files recommended for denial. - 7.
 If a center's recommendation that an application be denied is overturned by the region and the applicant's file is returned to the center for his or her enrollment, that applicant must be scheduled for arrival based on the date when the application arrived on center, not the date when it was returned from the region.